rukumagai/GSP-Traffic-Dataset/README.md

 ![](doc/log_ene.jpeg)

 ## Installation
 This document is written for MATLAB users.
 Python users are recommended to refer `README_python.md`.

 To install, simply unpack the package from here :  https://github.com/rukumagai/GSP-Traffic-Dataset/releases/tag/v1.0

-This is the additional dataset package for GSPtoolbox.
+The GSP-Traffic dataset is designed to use with [GSP toolbox](https://epfl-lts2.github.io/gspbox-html/).
-The dataset is recommended to be contained in the 'gspbox' directory.
+The folder named 'gsp_traffic' is to be contained in the 'your_directory/gspbox' directory.(So the path of this dataset is to be 'your_directory/gspbox/gsp_traffic'.)

 To use the dataset, start Matlab, run the
 ```
 Traffic_install